 - I’m buying it for my parents.

 From the examples, the indirect object can be found through the question “for whom or to whom?”

-- She’s giving her friend flowers – To whom she is giving the flowers?
+- She’s giving her friend flowers – To whom is she giving the flowers?
 To her friend.

 - I’m buying it for my parents – For whom am I buying it?
 For my parents.

 Important tip!
 Make sure you don’t get confused between direct and indirect objects!
 The direct object in the above examples are flowers and it; it’s the objects associated with the verb or action performed by the doer or subject.
-Remember as previously mentioned, that indirect object is the person receiving the act performed by the doer.
+Remember, as previously mentioned, that the indirect object is the person receiving the act performed by the doer.

 3) Relative Pronouns

 In the French language, relative pronouns are called les pronoms relatifs.
 The function of relative pronouns is to replace nouns or pronouns so that you don’t have to repetitively state the subjects and objects in your speech.
-You may have well understood the English relative pronouns, which are who, which, that, whom, where.
+You may have well understood the English relative pronouns, which are who, which, that, whom, and where.
 Yup, we often use these pronouns in our sentences.
 Well, French relative pronouns work more or less the same.
 The French relative pronouns are:

 Qui and Que

 Each of these pronouns can indicate a person, thing, animal, or concept.
 These two pronouns are invariable; the gender and number of the nouns que and qui intend to replace won’t matter in this case.
 So, what’s the difference between the two?
 Qui is used to replace the subject and corresponds to the English, while que is for the direct object.